LCP LCP LCP

 Building Trust Through the Business Cycle of Leadership

 We see listening heavily employed at Gravity.
 When the pandemic crisis struck, Price made headlines for another successful compromise.
-After communicating the pickle they’d found themselves in, Price and his leadership team spent more than 40 hours listening to employees, gathering feedback, and asking for ideas to avoid this massive layoff.
+After communicating the difficult situation they were in in, Price and his leadership team spent more than 40 hours listening to employees, gathering feedback, and asking for ideas to avoid layoffs.

-Gravity’s loyal employees came through for Price.
 Nearly every employee agreed to take a temporary pay cut to keep the organization intact.
-Gravity Payments has since recovered financially and was able to increase wages, including back pay for the cuts originally taken.
+Gravity Payments has since recovered and was able to increase wages, including back pay for the original cuts.

-According to Ballinger and Rockman (2010), relationship perspective and dynamics can be permanently and drastically altered in defining moments, such as a global pandemic causing financials to tank.
+Listening in isolated moments isn't enough.
+According to Ballinger and Rockman (2010), relationship perspective and dynamics can be permanently altered in defining moments, such as a global pandemic causing financials to tank.
 Employees’ perceptions of these pivotal interactions impact outcomes like organizational commitment and turnover intention (Reynolds-Kueny & Shoss, 2020).

 As a result, leaders need to create a consistent cycle of listening and action.
 A leader’s ability to listen to employee feedback and take consequential action will drive stronger employee performance and continue to develop a culture of trust.